null8626/decancer/CONTRIBUTING.md

 node scripts/read.mjs
 ```

-- **Or if you want a simplified and unoptimized version without ranges and all of that nonsenese, run:**
+- **Or if you want a simplified and unoptimized version without ranges and all of that nonsense, run:**

 ```console
 node scripts/read.mjs --full